sejori/shiney-data/README.md

 2. Start app server: `$ python app/wsgi.py`

+## Requirements

+The app has two models:
+- Decks - contain cards and other decks
+- Cards - contain content for users to revise

+Users need to be able to move the cards and decks around with a drag and drop interface like on the homepage of a smartphone.

+The position of the cards and decks needs to be persisted, with the number of writes to the database being kept to a minimum.

+## Technical solution

+The data can be modelled quite simply in a relational database with two tables: card and deck.
+We can then build a basic CRUD API on top of these data models for updating data.

+The challenge is persist the order of items whilst minimising database writes.
+An obvious solution is to store the position of a deck or card as an integer in a database column.
+However, consider the case where a card is reordered to appear before other cards: it's position would need to be updated and so would all of the following cards'.

+Is there a better way?
+Indeed there is: Lexorank.

+We will use alphabetical characters to store the order of items in the database.
+This may seem odd but is actually a brilliant technique!

+For example, a card has position "A" and another has position "B".
+We want to insert card "C" in between "A" and "B".
+We can simply update the position of "C" to "AN".

+Now when ordered by lexorank (alphabetically) the cards will appear:

+"A" -> "AN" -> "B"

+Notice that we did not need to adjust the position values of A or B to achieve this.

 # Basic testing

 The easiest way to test the app is to open `localhost:5001` in a web browser.